Davisy/guestBook/README.md

 # guestBook App
-My First Single Django Web Application.
+My First Simple Django Web Application.

 The Application allow new visitor to send some text to the guestbook